Our Village is in the Background. Foundations of a Thousand-Year-Old Watchtower are in the Foreground.

 by walking down the path from Doctrine to Dogma to Duty to Destruction, or from Uncertainty to Certainty to Absolute Certainty.
 Each path is a precursor to Ranking, Dehumanizing, Generalizing, and Normalizing the other.

 Drawing from his lifelong experience, Phil has traveled from Anchorage to Apalachicola, Chicago to Chula Vista, and Salem to Sarasota to consult with and speak to leadership about the unique challenges of managing public schools.
-Phil has served in senior leadership (including CFO, deputy superintendent, and superintendent) and consulted with over one hundred public school districts.
+Phil has served in senior leadership (including CFO, deputy superintendent, and superintendent) and consulted with over one hundred public school districts, colleges, and universities.
 He twice served as an associate professor and administrator in different institutions of higher education.

 Phil is ready and willing to assist your organization with management issues and priorities, conflicts, or to serve as a keynote speaker to your group or district leadership.
 Click on the YouTube video on this page to hear a speech he gave as deputy superintendent to the San Diego Unified School District leadership.
 Phil is especially interested in helping districts work through the complex issues of stakeholder relations (especially with parents), critical race theory, and issues from across the complex ideological continuum (conservative to progressive) of public education.
 His approach is unique in that his priority is in helping folks deal with differences and disagreements without regard to the correctness or truth of any one position.
 In complex organizations, the conflicts are what need to be resolved, not the determination of who is right or wrong, which only sets up greater distancing mechanisms.